aravie/cs630-qemu-lab/README.md

     $ make help

-### Configure a source

-For example, to compile the src/helloworld.s, configure it with:

-    $ ./configure src/helloworld.s

-To compile the assembly files from res/, use rtcdemo.s as an example, just
-type:

-    $ ./configure res/rtcdemo.s

 ### Compile and Boot

 Some examples can be compiled for **Real mode**, some others need to be